Pineapple Fund closed its virtual doors in 2018 after donating $55 million to charities ranging from the ACLU all the way through the Water Project.

 - Giveth – Decentralized giving platform that is geared to serve donors by providing them with insights and control over who gets to access their contributions.
 Giveth is based on Ethereum to utilize its smart contracts.

 - Alice – Also built on Ethereum and also purporting to bring transparency to giving by tying donations to project outcomes.
 Here the information is made publicly available so that subsequent investors can identify projects that work — and put their money there.

 - BitGive – Another platform that monitors success through project milestones to provide donors with transparency regarding how their contributions are being used.

-- Disberse – Uses blockchain technology to track international movement of funds from donor through organization, and does so while proudly licensed by the UK Financial Conduct Authority.
+- Disberse – Uses blockchain technology to track the international movement of funds from donors through organizations and does so while proudly licensed by the UK Financial Conduct Authority.

 - Giftcoin – This cryptocurrency platform centers around monitoring the progress through project milestones.
 Recipients must provide proof of progress in order to have each successful chunk of cryptocurrency released to them.
 Again, this helps empower donors to know that their contribution is being used as intended.

 - Engiven – Another crypto donation platform that focuses on secure donations for churches, ministries, nonprofits, and enterprise companies.